Polk Audio OWM3 Review

 Overall, there’s not much to dislike about the Polk OWM3, but there’s a whole lot that you certainly will like; and that is definitely the draw here.

 What you get here is a fantastic surround speaker for the money, and one that actually gets loud despite its small size.
-To summarize, it’s definitely worth it, and is currently a part of my current system which says a lot.
+To summarize, it’s definitely worth it, and is currently a part of my own sound system which says a lot.

-If you need a new surround speaker, then this is the one for you.
+If you need a new surround speaker that’ll actually make a difference, then this is the one for you.

 Hey everyone it’s nice to meet you.
 I’m Jasmere, the founder of Easy Home Theater.
 I’ve been with this hobby for many years now, and decided to create this site to share everything that I’ve learned from personal experience with you.
 I hope you find it helpful, and if you ever have any questions, be sure to reach out!